-- go to "advanced options" -> "Length, in base pairs, of the non-overlapping bin for averaging the score over the regions length" -> define a smaller value, e.g. 50 or 25 bp - make sure, however, that you used a sufficiently small bin size when calculating the bigWig file, though (if generated with deepTools, you can check the option "bin size")
+- go to "advanced options" -> "Length, in base pairs, of the non-overlapping bin for averaging the score over the regions length" -> define a smaller value, e.g. 50 or 25 bp - make sure that you used a sufficiently small bin size when calculating the bigWig file, though (if generated with deepTools, you can check the option "bin size")

-1.6.9 How can I change the automatic labels of the clusters in a k-means clustered heatmap?
+1.6.10 How can I change the automatic labels of the clusters in a k-means clustered heatmap?

-Each cluster will get its own box, exactly the same way as different groups of regions.
-Therefore, you can use the same option to define the labels of the final heatmap: In Galaxy: Heatmapper -> "Advanced output options" -> "Labels for the regions plotted in the heatmap".
+Each cluster is treated exactly the same way as different groups of regions.
+Therefore, you can use the same option to define the labels of the final heatmap:

+In Galaxy: plotHeatmap -> "Advanced output options" -> "Labels for the regions plotted in the heatmap".

-If you indicated 3 clusters for k-means clustering, enter here: C1, C2, C3 -> instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.
+If you indicated 2 clusters for k-means clustering, enter here: C1, C2, $\rightarrow$ instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.